|

 the lions and here arm chewed off.
 A court-case, all the town sitting in

+the galleries.
 Hot hard high weeds lingered at the side nearest the

 dual carriageway, the roundabout where the cars went too fast and